Parkland Memorial Hospital

 Parkland Memorial Hospital is a public hospital located in Dallas, Texas.
 It is the main hospital of the Parkland Health & Hospital System and serves as Dallas County's public hospital.
 It is located within the Southwestern Medical District.
-The hospital is staffed by the faculty, and medical students of UT Southwestern Medical Center.
+The hospital is staffed by the faculty, residents, and medical students of UT Southwestern Medical Center.
 Parkland Hospital was first established on Maple Avenue in 1894.
 In 1954, the hospital relocated to a second campus on Harry Hines Boulevard.
 A third facility, located across the street from the second site, opened in 2015 and remains the current location as of 2025.
 The second campus was demolished between 2024 and 2025.
 The Parkland Medical District continues to provide services and medical education to Dallas County.

 History

 Original hospital campus location

 The original hospital opened on May 19, 1894, in a wooden building on a 17 acre meadow located at Oak Lawn and Maple avenues.
 The name Parkland came from the land on which the hospital was built, originally purchased by the city as a park.
 A brick building (the first hospital brick building erected in Texas, now owned by Crow Holdings) replaced the wooden facility in 1913.
 All services from the campus at Maple Avenue were decommissioned in 1974.